VictoriaMetrics/VictoriaMetrics/README.md

-## VictoriaMetrics - the best remote storage for Prometheus
+## VictoriaMetrics - the best long-term remote storage for Prometheus

 ### VictoriaMetrics features